 Postdoctoral Fellow Seminar

-Required for all postdoctoral fellows.
-This seminar focuses on experiences unique to the postdocs.
+This weekly seminar focuses on experiences unique to the postdoctoral fellows.
 Supervision for administrative evaluations and teaching is included.
 Discussion of professional development issues, ethical concerns, multicultural aspects of college counseling work, and the sharing of clinical work are central components.
+Required for all postdoctoral fellows

 Clinical Case Conference

 This is a weekly meeting where all trainees and supervising staff meet (approximately 25 people) to discuss advanced clinical issues.
 What is unique is that the senior supervising staff present audio- or video-tapes of their own work.
 This enables the work of seasoned therapists to be demystified and made available for view by all staff and trainees.
 The clinical conference is a major learning experience at UCC and is required for all doctoral interns and postdoctoral fellows.

-This monthly seminar explores all aspects of using medication to treat psychiatric illnesses and is led by our psychiatric nurse practitioner, with whom the professionals in training share many clients.
+This monthly seminar explores all aspects of using medication to treat psychiatric illnesses.
 Specific attention is given to the relationships that arise when a triad is formed between the client, the therapist, and the prescriber.
 Classes of psychotropic medications, mechanisms of action, and risks and benefits of various medications are discussed.
 Clinical indications for using medications as augmentation for therapy are examined throughout the year, using specific case examples.

 In this monthly seminar, difficult on-call cases are reviewed.
 Readings on crisis management are provided and discussed.
 This seminar is required for doctoral interns and postdoctoral fellows who are engaged in providing on-call services.

 Substance Abuse Workshops

 These workshops occur periodically through the year and focus on diagnosis and treatment of clients with substance abuse and other comorbid diagnoses.
 A combination of didactic and experiential processes provide the interns with opportunities to build upon their skill base in assessment and treatment of substance abuse.
 Booster sessions are offered midyear to support ongoing learning with clinical cases.

 Ethics workshops are held periodically throughout the year and provide opportunities to engage in discussions of current ethical issues and quandaries in clinical practice.